fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd8.md

                         - Then attacks Thor again, hitting for 6 damage
                     - Thor gives Aarakocra Dagon's stuff, then Aarakocra goes over to Harix and stares at the sword
                     - Carlor throws Dagon's Pitons & Hammer into the
-                    - Zephyros' friend Zollin did some kind of spell, and I came back in this form
+                    - Zephyros' friend Fullin did some kind of spell, and I came back in this form
                         - It might have something to do with the air elemental magic I had recently learned
                     - Carlor realizes that Aarakocra is wearing Dagon's clothes, and one of his arms are plucked
                     - Dagon has spent the last few days training and hunting